THE LAST BEST HOPE

 This, in a nutshell, is what our resurgent counter enlightenment proponents are back to assuring us that we just can’t have.
 “Don’t even try, because ‘human nature’ won’t allow you to succeed”.
 “If we could do it then of course we would have by now”.
 “Be sensible, conservative”.
 “Don’t rock the boat”.
 “Remember Icarus”; and so on….
 (Basically, the whole conservative refrain from Bruce Hornsby’s superb song The Way It Is.)

 Our second missed opportunity arose, as suggested above, from Karl Popper’s 1934 provision of a coherent epistemic basis for science.
-As noted, we could and should have immediately used that to push for a reopening of our pre-truce dialog with all our proponents for emotionally seductive irrational knowledge systems; which, again, might have brought us to this essay’s suggested solution some 90 years sooner.
+As noted, we could and should have immediately used that to push for a reopening of our pre-truce dialog with all our proponents for emotionally seductive irrational knowledge systems.
+This, again, might have brought us to this essay’s suggested solution some 90 years sooner.

 Traditionally, and observably over our whole span of known history, such negative zeitgeist seems to increase our vulnerability to the seductions of religions and their self-styled authoritarian saviors.
 There are, supposedly, “no atheists in foxholes”.
-And “when the going gets tough” then yes, a few of the tough may get going; but far more of us seem to look around for a big bad alpha male who will promise to take care of us. (“Only I can do it”, "Our problems would never have happened had I been in control", and so on).
+And “when the going gets tough” then yes, a few of the tough may indeed get going; but far more of us seem to look around for a big strong alpha male who will promise to take care of us. (“Only I can do it”, "These problems would never have started had I been in control", and the rest of that tired old snake-oil pitch).
 This evolutionarily sanctioned weakness runs all the way back through our pre-hominid roots.
 Jane Goodall documented it extensively in her Gombe Stream chimps.
-And in the years since publication of Mr. Parenti’s book our self-proclaimed savior-strongmen have observably been enjoying a collective renaissance.
+It will not now "go quietly into the night"; and in the years since publication of Mr. Parenti’s book our self-proclaimed savior-strongmen have observably been enjoying a collective renaissance.

 Our problem is that this, then, also feeds into the downward spiral.
 The seductive irrational systems promoted by our authoritarian strongmen as grounds for their rule invariably produce terrible real-world results, which thereby increase our desperation to identify still more manly strongmen and/or more emotionally comforting and bonding irrational systems26.
 Such has been our underlying evolutionary bargain, outside of a few tantalizing false dawns as in Periclean Athens and the small Radical Enlightenment enclaves of Amsterdam and Paris, for many thousands of generations.
 To hit this essay’s foundational question from yet another angle; how determined are we to remain merely evolution’s bitch?
 (Particularly when we know what evolution’s endgame has already been for about 98% of its creations.)